Turkey earthquake survivors face despair, as rescues wane

 Griffiths said Syrians "rightly feel abandoned."
 He added: "My duty and our obligation is to correct this failure as fast as we can."

-In the Syrian capital of Damascus on Monday, the U.N. special envoy for Syria, Geir Pedersen, told reporters that the “troubles” regarding the flow of aid to Syria’s rebel-held northwest are “now being corrected.”
+In the Syrian capital of Damascus Monday, the U.N. special envoy for Syria, Geir Pedersen, told reporters that "troubles" regarding the flow of aid to Syria's rebel-held northwest are "now being corrected."